Leaf-Agriculture/docs/docs/operations_endpoints.md

 &nbsp<span class="badge badge--warning">POST</span>  `/operations/cropOperationByField`

-This endpoint is responsible to remove points from the operation that are outside the field geometry.
+This endpoint can be used to remove points from the operation standardGeojson that are outside of the field geometry.

 <Tabs